Department of Communication

 Introduction to writing for the mass media.
 Development of writing techniques and examination of styles and approaches used in writing for various mass audiences.
 Includes news stories, press releases, broadcast scripts and writing for online environments.

-JOUR 2603 Journalism Ethics and Social Responsibilities 3 s.h.
+JOUR 2603 Media Ethics and Social Responsibilities 3 s.h.

-Examination of ethical standards and moral theories and their practical application in professional journalism through case studies.
+Examination of ethical standards and moral theories and their practical application in professional mass communication through case studies.
 Students will learn to become active critics of media professionals.

 Gen Ed: Arts and Humanities.